Advanced features

 metadata:

-range: MetaObject
+range: Any

-Unions as ranges#
+Unions as ranges

 any_of can be used to express that a range must satisfy any of a set of ranges.

-One way this can be used is to compose enums together, for example if we have a vital_status enum that can take on any a set of enums from VitalStatus OR a missing value with the type of missing value defined by an enum:
+that can take on any a set of enums from VitalStatus OR a missing value with the type of missing value defined by an enum:

 slots: